Posts Tagged ‘aging’

 Bone

 Bone adds to the volume of the face and provides structural support to the other layers of facial tissue and skin.
 As we age there is a significant loss of facial bone which contributes to biometric volume loss.
 The bones that define your nose, and upper jaw and brow bone recede and the bones of the eye socket gradually widen.
 The jawbone also recedes and becomes less defined, reducing the angle of the lower jaw.
 Even the skull shrinks with age, further adding to excess facial skin.
-The loss of structural support creates noticeable changes in the other layers of tissue, simply put – when the bones that define your face recede your skin begins to droop and sag.
+The loss of structural support creates noticeable changes in the other layers of tissue, simply put – when the bones that define your face recede your skin begins to droop.

 Once bone loss has occurred you can take action with aesthetic treatments.
 Injectable fillers such as Sculptra can add volume and support for a more youthful and defined face.
-Sculptra is injected below the surface of the skin to correct the effects of fat loss and natural age-related bone loss.
-A plastic surgeon can strategically place fat into the face or use facial implants to make up for bone loss.
+Sculptra is injected below the skin to correct the effects of fat loss and natural age-related bone loss.
+A plastic surgeon can also strategically place fat into the face or use facial implants to make up for bone loss.

 Muscle

 Below the facial skin and fat, is muscle.
 The muscle and connective tissue add support to the overlying fat and skin of the face.
 As our face ages the ligaments stretch and the supporting system begins to elongate causing the face to droop or sag.
 When the face is sagging due to muscle, this is usually the time for surgical intervention.
 During a facelift the underlining muscles and tissues are lifted.
-If you are not ready for surgery, you may consider Ultherapy which does work at the top of the muscle (SMAS) and gives a non surgical lift.
+If you are not ready for surgery, you may consider Ultherapy which does work at the top of the muscle (SMAS) and gives a modest non surgical lift.
 Keeping in mind that a non-surgical treatment will always provide a non-surgical result.
-Ultherapy will not remove excess skin or reposition fat pads, but it will provide a modest lift.
+Ultherapy will not remove excess skin or reposition fat pads, but it will tighten skin and provide a modest lift.
 Ultherapy is perfect for early intervention and probably as good as it gets without surgery.

 Muscle contraction can also cause lines and wrinkles.
 The muscles we use to make expressions become etched in our face over time, this is most noticeable with the vertical lines between our brows commonly referred to as frown lines, as well as crows feet around the eyes and the lines across our forehead.
-At first these lines are only noticeable with facial movement, but with out preventative action they are constantly visible even without movement (wrinkles at rest).
+At first these lines are only noticeable with facial movement, but with out preventative action they are constantly visible even without movement (this is referred to as wrinkles at rest).
 Botox or Dysport injections are used to treat the lines and wrinkles caused by muscle contraction.
 It is a good idea to consider these types of treatments early on to prevent the lines from becoming “permanent”.
 Once the lines and wrinkles have become permanently etched into the skin, fillers may be used to lift the area along with laser resurfacing to smooth the skin or in some more severe cases surgery may be recommended.

 Fat and Volume Distribution